matthias-hirzle/depth_camera_array/README.md

 parameters to the world-coordinate-system defined through the position of the bottom-target.
 The extrinsic parameters are stored as 4x4 homogeneous transformation matrix.

+> Use the RealSense Viewer tool to check the type of usb connection.
 ### Measurement
 1. Measure point clouds in defined cylinder area and dump it as .ply file